Gregory Atta

-Gregory Atta, born Michael Atta (14 April 1815 – 3 December 1899), was a bishop of the Melkite Greek Catholic Archeparchy of Homs, church historian and collector of antique manuscripts.
-He visited Europe in 1860–61 and campaigned among others for alms for the Oriental Christians in Bavaria (in the Roman Catholic dioceses of Augsburg, Wurzburg and Speyer). later served as a father of the First Vatican Council in Rome.
+Gregory Atta, born Michael Atta (14 April 1815 – 3 December 1899), was an archbishop of the Melkite Greek Catholic Archeparchy of Homs, church historian and collector of antique manuscripts.
+He visited Europe in 1860–61 and campaigned among others for alms for the Oriental Christians in Bavaria (in the Roman Catholic dioceses of Augsburg, Wurzburg and Speyer).
+Later served as a father of the First Vatican Council in Rome.

 Life and work

 Gregory Atta was baptized as Michael, the son of Melkite Catholic parents in Zahle, Lebanon.
-It is the third largest city of Lebanon, a Christian stronghold and is known in the Middle East as the "City of Wine and poet".
+It is the third largest city of Lebanon, a Christian stronghold and is known in the Middle East as the "City of Wine and Poetry".

-Ata sought the spiritual calling when he was ordained and became Oikonomus 1848 of the Melkite Patriarchate of Antioch in Damascus.
-As Patriarch officiated at this time was Maximos III.
-Mazloum (1833–1855), a learned, worldly-wise man who spent nearly 20 years in exile in Europe and the Melkite Church prospered greatly.
-Michael Ata belonged as an economist of Patriarchate to the Curia and to his personal environment.
+Atta sought the spiritual calling when he was ordained and became oikonomus 1848 of the Melkite Patriarchate of Antioch in Damascus.
+As Patriarch officiated at this time was Maximos III Mazloum (1833–1855), a learned, worldly-wise man who spent nearly 20 years in exile in Europe and the Melkite Church prospered greatly.
+Michael Atta belonged as an economist of Patriarchate to the Curia and to his personal environment.

 Archbishop

-Already on February 20, 1849 Ata received from the hand of the Patriarch Mazloum his episcopal consecration and became the Archbishop of the newly formed Melkite Greek Catholic Archeparchy of Homs, Hama and Yabroud".
-With the consecration Michael Ata took the name "Gregory".
-In addition to his pastoral duties Archbishop Ata collected ancient manuscripts and explored the Christian history in the Middle East, particularly of the Melkite Catholics.
+Already on 20 February 1849 Atta received from the Patriarch Mazloum his episcopal consecration and became the archbishop of the newly formed Melkite Greek Catholic Archeparchy of Homs, Hama and Yabroud.
+With the consecration Michael Atta took the name "Gregory".
+In addition to his pastoral duties Archbishop Atta collected ancient manuscripts and explored the Christian history in the Middle East, particularly of the Melkite Catholics.

 Trip to Europe

 In 1860 anti-Christian riots raged and killed some 30,000 believers and many churches and monasteries were looted and burned, and his diocese was one of the most strongly affected.
 Among those killed were three bishops and 30 priests and the beatified Franciscan Engelbert Kolland.
 Due to the outstanding help of the Arab leader Abdelkader El Djezairi, although the rest could be restored, the formerly thriving Christian communities, however, were completely devastated.
-Gregory Ata decided together with other Eastern prelates at a time an unusual action.
+Gregory Atta decided together with other Eastern prelates at a time an unusual action.
 He drove the shores of Europe to collect urgently needed funds for the reconstruction of his diocese.
-In 1860 remained Ata in Vienna and 1861 he visited in the same intention, the Kingdom of Bavaria.
+In 1860 remained Atta in Vienna and 1861 he visited in the same intention, the Kingdom of Bavaria.
 From King Maximilian II of Bavaria the bishoprics were him to the Roman Catholic Diocese of Augsburg, Roman Catholic Diocese of Wurzburg and Roman Catholic Diocese of Speyer.

-The Wiener Professor Friedrich Müller reported in 1898 in the "Melanges" for Charlez de Harlez, Liège canon and Orientalist professor at the Catholic University of Leuven, about his earlier meeting with Archbishop Ata:
+The Wiener Professor Friedrich Müller reported in 1898 in the "Melanges" for Charlez de Harlez, Liège canon and Orientalist professor at the Catholic University of Leuven, about his earlier meeting with Archbishop Atta:

 "When in the year 1859/60 after the massacre in Damascus Metropolitan Gregorius Ata lived in the local Dominican monastery a long time, I became acquainted with him through the mediation of a higher clergy.
 The Rev. Mr., who knew no language other than Arabic, asked me to help him upon the application of a short Arab-German Vocabulars."